DataDog/documentation/content/en/service_management/on-call/schedules.md

 ### Export schedules

-The Export Shifts feature allows you to easily integrate your on-call schedule into your preferred calendar app (e.g., Google Calendar, Apple Calendar, or Outlook) using a `.webcal` link.
-Whether you’re part of multiple rotations, need to plan personal time around shifts, or want to increase team visibility, this feature ensures your on-call responsibilities are seamlessly accessible and always up-to-date.
+The Export Shifts feature allows you to integrate your on-call schedule into your preferred calendar app (for example Google Calendar, Apple Calendar, or Outlook) using a `.webcal` link.
+Whether you are part of multiple rotations, need to plan personal time around shifts, or want to increase team visibility, this feature ensures your on-call responsibilities are seamlessly accessible and always up-to-date.

 #### How to export and sync you schedules
 1. **Generate a `.webcal` link**
     - Go to the [**On-Call** > **Schedules**][1] section in your account.
-    - Select **Export My Shifts**.
-A link will be auto-generated for you.
+    - Select **Export Shifts**.
+A link is auto-generated for you.
 Hit **Copy Link** to proceed.
-2. Once copied, use the. `.webcal` link your calendar app.
+2. After copying the link, use it in your calendar app.
 For example:
-    - Google Calendar: [Follow these instructions from Google (under "Use a link to add a public calendar").][3]
+    - Google Calendar: [Follow these instructions from Google (under 'Use a link to add a public calendar').][3]
-    - Outlook: [Microsoft’s guide to subscribing to internet calendars.][4]
+    - Outlook: [Microsoft's guide to subscribing to internet calendars.][4]
     - Apple Calendar: [Learn how to subscribe to calendars on Mac or iPhone.][5]

-If your on-call schedule changes, updates will automatically reflect in the linked calendar, ensuring you always have the most accurate view of your responsibilities.
+If your on-call schedule changes, updates are automatically reflected in the linked calendar, ensuring you always have the most accurate view of your responsibilities.
 If needed, you can revoke access to a previously shared link by generating a new one, which invalidates the old URL.

-Most calendar apps support notifications—enable reminders to get alerts before your shifts start, but you can also configure shift reminders via SMS, push notification, and email in your [Datadog On-Call profile settings][6].
+Most calendar apps support notifications—enable reminders to get alerts before your shifts start, but you can also configure shift reminders through SMS, push notification, and email in your [Datadog On-Call profile settings][6].

 #### Troubleshooting schedule exports

-If you experience issues when exporting your On-Call schedule feeds to Google Calendar (e.g. "could not fetch URL) or Outlook ("Couldn't import calendar.
-Try again"), please test the following fixes when initially subscribing to the calendar via URL:
+If you experience issues when exporting your On-Call schedule feeds to Google Calendar (for example "could not fetch URL) or Outlook ("Couldn't import calendar.
+Try again"), test the following fixes when initially subscribing to the calendar via URL:

 - Change webcal:// to http:// or https:// at the beginning of the URL.
   - For example, in place of `webcal://<your_personal_link>`, use `http://<your_personal_link>`.